glaciation-heu/glaciation-uc2-workload-service/WORKLOAD.md

 * At the end, it generates a heatmap of each distribution as PDF files (inside pod)

 ## Schedule
-* The workload is deployed as Kubernetes as specified in the [deployment YAML file](https://github.com/glaciation-heu/glaciation-uc2-workload-service/blob/main/server/charts/server/templates/deployment.yaml)
+* The workload is deployed as Kubernetes as specified in the [YAML file](https://github.com/glaciation-heu/glaciation-uc2-workload-service/blob/main/server/charts/server/templates/)
 * Currently each run takes less than 500 seconds (varies by different clusters)